 Section 4(A) of the Act, which will be codified at 74 OKLA.
-STAT. §9073 (A), requires this Commission to include findings and conclusions with respect to certain matters.
+STAT. §9074(A), requires this Commission to include findings and conclusions with respect to certain matters.
 Certain of these matters, not otherwise discussed in this Financing Order, are addressed below.

-Bond Maturities: The Utility has requested that the Bonds be amortized over a period of [xx] years, using [level debt amortization], subject to true-up and reconciliation.
-[Discussion of Term] In this Financing Order, we find the Utility's proposal to be reasonable and approve the payment of the Bonds based upon level debt service and with a final scheduled maturity no later than [xx] years from the date of issuance and a legal final maturity not later than two years after.
+Bond Maturities: The Utility has requested that the Bonds be amortized over a period of [\\] years, using level debt amortization, subject to true-up and reconciliation.
+[Discussion of Term] In this Financing Order, we find the Utility's proposal to be reasonable and approve the payment of the Bonds based upon level debt service and with a final scheduled maturity no later than [\\] years from the date of issuance and a legal final maturity not later than two years after.

-Irrevocable and Nonbypassable Mechanism to impose and adjust winter event securitization charges: The Utility has proposed a mechanism, [as more fully described in Exhibit
+Irrevocable and Nonbypassable Mechanism to impose and adjust winter event securitization charges: The Utility has proposed a mechanism, as more fully described in the Direct and Supplemental testimony of Amy Morris and in the Utility's responses to Public Utilities Division of the Commission ("PUD"), to impose a monthly, consumption-based charge on its customer in order to generate sufficient cash flow to pay the Bonds and related ongoing financing costs.
+The Utility will calculate the charge based upon factors described in Supplemental Exhibit ALM-1, including accounting information received from the Authority.

-X to its testimony], to impose a monthly, consumption-based charge on its customer in order to generate sufficient cash flow to pay the Bonds and related ongoing financing costs.
-The Utility will calculate the charge based upon factors described in Exhibit X, including accounting information received from the Authority.
 The mechanism will remain in effect until the complete repayment and retirement of the Bonds and ongoing financing costs authorized by this Financing Order.

-Exhibit X also describes features demonstrating how the WES Charge will be nonbypassable to customers.
-[Explain].
+Supplemental Exhibit ALM-1 also describes features demonstrating how the WESCRM Charge will be nonbypassable to customers.
+The WESCRM Charge will be payable by all customers and customers who use less gas will still be obligated to pay the charge.
+In addition, the Utility recommends that the Financing Order provide customers cannot avoid WESCRM charges by switching among rate classes or moving between sales and transportation service.
 In this Financing Order, we find that the nonbypassable mechanism satisfies the requirements of the Act, and is consistent with obtaining the highest possible ratings on the Bonds.